Commands

 actions

-• actions hydrate registers the runner, dispatches the configured workflow with the canonical lease label, waits for the workflow to write the hydrated workspace marker, and then returns.
+• self-hosted runner, dispatches the configured workflow with the canonical lease label, and waits for the workflow to write the marker.
+Use it when the workflow needs full GitHub Actions semantics — repository secrets, OIDC, service containers, or unsupported actions.

 crabbox warmup